LambdaLabs/docsy-lambda-docs/content/en/linux/faq/recovery-images.md

 The recovery images contain software distributed under various licenses, including the
 [Software License Agreement (SLA) for NVIDIA cuDNN](https://docs.nvidia.com/deeplearning/cudnn/sla/index.html).
-The licenses can be viewed on the recovery images at `/usr/share/doc/*/copyright`.
+The licenses can be viewed in the recovery images at `/usr/share/doc/*/copyright`.
 By using the software contained in the recovery images, you agree to these licenses.
 {{% /alert %}}